Civic Action Front of Chad

-The Civic Action Front of Chad (Front d'action civique du Tchad, FACT) was a short-lived political alliance in Chad.
+The Civic Action Front of Chad (Front d'action civique du Tchad, FACT) was a short-lived political alliance in French Chad.

 History

 FACT was formed as an alliance of the Chadian Progressive Party and the Independent Socialist Party of Chad, and was initially named the "Front for the Defence of Civic Rights", but was renamed as the Civic Action Front on 19 May, just eleven days before the 1952 Territorial Assembly elections.
 The alliance put up electoral lists in five of the ten second college constituencies, winning six of the 30 seats, with the remaining 24 won by the Chadian Democratic Union.
+The President of FACT was Ahmed Koulamallah and its Secretary-General was Pierre Toura Gaba.
+It was dissolved shortly after the 1952 elections due to internal disputes.